Digital Access Made Easy

 Garry Paxton created the Mulberry Symbol set for people who use symbols to communicate with others, often via printed images on a board or an electronic AAC device.
 The symbols were developed to overcome the expensive licence fees of existing proprietary sets and to allow them to be used in innovate ways online.
 They feature unusual images aimed at adults.
 Garry assigned copyright over to Steve Lee who is maintaining the symbols and website.
 We have already collaborated with the open source cboard which uses the symbols and hope to see more uses, including the Global Symbol Dictionary.

 Always In Mind

-We are developing AlwaysInMind for people with cognitive disabilities, like early stage dementia, and their carers.
-AlwaysInMind is a web app that provides simplified access to existing services such as Google Photos and YouTube allowing relatives to stay in contact and share whilst relieving everyone's anxiety.
+AlwaysInMind is a prototype tool for people with cognitive disabilities, like early stage dementia, and their carers.
+It is a web app that provides simplified access to existing services such as Google Photos and YouTube allowing relatives to stay in contact and share whilst relieving everyone's anxiety.